broodminder/userguide/en/docs/winter_service.md

 ## Hub Maintenance

-- [ ] charge the battery to its maximum using a phone charger with a micro-usb cable
+- [ ] Charge the battery to its maximum using a phone charger with a micro-usb cable

 ![Image sans style](./images/wintersce/hub.jpg)

-- [ ] install any available firmware updates (Broodminder Cell App will tell you)
+- [ ] Install any available firmware updates (Broodminder Cell App will tell you)
+- [ ] After upgrading the Cell Hub check you have the right APN either `hologram` or `matooma.m2m` (into `Configure > Diagnostics > Cell Network > Custom APN`)

 !!! warning